DinisMartinho/DinisMartinho/README.md

 <h2 align="center">Hey there, I'm Dinis! 😀</h2>

 <p align="center">
-The world of coding has always captivated my interest, providing an avenue to channel my creativity and explore endless possibilities through code.
-From the moment I wrote my first line of code, I was hooked.
-The ability to bring ideas to life through programming became my ultimate passion.
+I'm passionate about the world of coding, where I can channel my creativity and explore endless possibilities through programming.
+From the moment I wrote my first line of code, I was captivated by the ability to bring ideas to life.
 </p>

 <p align="center">